leostera/hotstuff/README.md

 background for you.
 So you get a re-build within a few milliseconds of changing a file, and the browser will only reload the assets that changed.

-It doesn't get anymore no-nonsense than this.
+It doesn't get anymore turnkey than this.

 ### Templating